 Across all models, the parameters from Model 11 best predicted length at recapture across validation iterations and therefore represents the best estimated parameter set.
 Information from older/larger fish was very important for grounding the upper end of integrative growth curves resulting in parameters that better predicted length at recapture.
 Omission of the largest individuals from Models 1-5 resulted in lower estimates of L∞, causing growth curves to asymptote prematurely.
 When Included additional data sources resulted in growth parameters that were better able to predict the length of fish recaptured from the MHI in the OTP study.

 Additional data sources included in integrative models represent collections spanning several decades and were collected across both the MHI and NWHI.
 When incorporating these additional data sources, it must be assumed that growth within the population did not differ significantly with time or region.
-Genetic homogeneity between NWHI and MHI stocks (Gaither et al. 2010, Gaither et al. 2011) justified incorporating data from both regions and with the exception of Ralston and Miyamoto (1983), all subsequent studies of growth for P. filamentosus in the Hawaiian archipelago have included data or parameter estimates from one or more previous studies in their calculations regardless of time and place of collection (Deartini et al. 1994, Moffitt and Parrish 1996, Andrews et al. 2012).
+Genetic homogeneity between NWHI and MHI stocks (Gaither et al. 2010, Gaither et al. 2011) justified incorporating data from both regions and with the exception of Ralston and Miyamoto (1983), all subsequent studies of growth for P. filamentosus in the Hawaiian archipelago have included data or parameter estimates from one or more previous studies in their calculations regardless of time and place of collection (DeMartini et al. 1994, Moffitt and Parrish 1996, Andrews et al. 2012).
 However, these spatial and temporal assumptions may not reflect phenotypic realities and further work is required to resolve whether differences in growth exist between the two regions.

 Parameters obtained from our models and those published elsewhere underestimate the size at recapture for the largest fish in the OTP dataset (approximate fork length > 50 cm) (Figure 4).
 Sexual size dimorphism may explain this poor predictive ability.
 If one sex attains a greater asymptotic length than the other, that sex is likely to be overrepresented in the largest size classes relative to the total population.
 At sizes where the sex ratio of individuals is similar to the sex ratio of the total sampled population, averaging of model parameters between sexes results in excess model deviation.
 However, for the largest sizes where sex ratios are not representative of the population as a whole, estimated growth parameters represent an average of both sexes and will underestimate recapture lengths for largest individuals from one sex while overestimating the recapture length of the largest individuals of the other.
 While not pronounced, dimorphic size differences have been observed in a number of lutjanid species (Grimes 1987, Mees 1993, Newman et al. 2000, Newman and Dunk 2002, Williams et al. 2017, Taylor et al. 2018, Nichols 2019).
 Estimations of growth parameters for P. filamentosus in the Central Pacific are sex agnostic and the method for non-invasive sexing of this species was unknown until recently (Luers et al. 2017).
 However, elsewhere in their distribution, larger asymptotic lengths have been reported for male P. filamentosus in the Seychelles while during research fishing in the Northwestern Hawaiian Islands, the number of females outnumbered males almost 2:1 in the largest size classes, and in Guam no differences between sexes were observed (Kami 1973, Kikkawa 1984, Mees 1993).